huanyushi/huanyushi.github.io/_posts/2024/2024-04-05-particle-operators.md

 There are two common types of operators, **single-particle operators** and **two-particle operators**.
 Note that the expressions for operators in second-quantized form can be derived from the requirement that they yield the same result as the first quantized-form in a state with a given particle number.
 ## 1. Single particle operators
-The operators which involve sum over only single particles are known as single particle operators
+The operators which involve sum over only single particles are known as single-particle operators

 $$
 \begin{equation}